GameFi's flagship, used by 2.7 million users in 100 countries around the world, will change the "future"

 If Web 3.0 is to be Japan's national strategy, we should create a regulatory environment that makes it easier for larger companies to enter the business.

-Nagatomo: I'm sure you've produced many hit titles so far, but how do you come up with ideas for game content?
+Nagatomo: I believe you've produced many hit titles so far, but how do you come up with ideas for game content?

 Yoshida: I created games in the 1990s for a company called Grams.
 Our first title was a computer game for NEC's PC-98.
 It wasn't just a game, we also produced and included an original drama.